eHarmony/aloha/src/site/markdown/model_formats.md

 ##### (VW) vw modelUrl

 Exactly one of `model` or `modelUrl` is required.
 When `modelUrl` is provided, it should be a string contain an [Apache VFS](https://commons.apache.org/proper/commons-vfs/filesystems.html) URL.
-This is location from which the content will be copied to the local disk.
+This is the location from which the content will be copied to the local disk.

 ##### (VW) vw via